Been-H/planner_app/README.md

 - User login, logout, and register
 - individual dashboards for each User
 - sql database
-- Models for classes, assignments, and todos
+- Models for classes, assignments, and reminders
+- Due dates for assignments with nice calendar picker functionality
+- creating and deleting assingments, todos, and classes
+- basic mobile responsitivity (dashboard)

 I will be hosting it on Heroku soon for anyone to use